jmwohl/Openframe-JSClientDocs/source/index.md

 --------- | -----------
 api_key | Your Geocodio API key

-# Addres parsing
+# Address parsing

 If you just need to an address into individual components, Geocodio can help you too.

 <aside class="notice">
-Note: Address parsing is free of charge and does not count towards your API usage, you will however still need an API key.
+Note: Address parsing is free of charge and does not count towards your API usage.
+(You still need an API key, though.)
 </aside>

 > To parse an address: